Since I was a kid, I’ve had a passion for teaching. Throughout my scientific career, I have participated in various education and outreach programs.

 The Society for Women in Marine Science (SWMS) is an international organization that brings together marine scientists of all career levels.
 The SWMS chapter at Horn Point Lab organized an outreach event in September 2019 for middle and high school girls.
 Participants rotated through STEM activities led by local researchers.

-She Maps is a program founded by Australian researcher, Dr. Karen Joyce.
+She Maps is a program founded by Dr. Karen Joyce.
 She Maps conducts drone programs in schools and provides resources for drone and geospatial training for teachers.
 In 2018, the She Maps team travelled to the Duke Marine Lab to train a group of faculty, graduate students, and local teachers how to incorporate drone technology into K-12 education.
 We ran drone mapping workshops at a local Boys & Girls club in Carteret County, NC.

 Girls Exploring Science and Technology (GEST)